 Skiing in Hokkaido, Japan, is like taking a trip to an all-you-can-eat buffet.
 You’re going to get your fill, and then some.
 This is the kind of place where powder days aren’t a rarity; they’re a near daily occurrence.
 Snowbanks tower as tall as buildings and roads are plowed just enough to let one car through.
 Even if you don’t nail it with powder, you’ll still be treated to the best of Japanese culture, from its cozy noodle shops and back-alley bars to its healing onsens.

-To get to Hokkaido, fly into Tokyo, then hop a quick flight to Sapporo, Japan’s New Chitose Airport, a launching-off point to heaps of stellar Hokkaido ski resorts all within a relatively short drive.
+Before you go, check the latest COVID-19 regulations and advisories regarding traveling to Japan from the U.S. To get to Hokkaido, fly into Tokyo, then hop a quick flight to Sapporo, Japan’s New Chitose Airport, a launching-off point to heaps of stellar Hokkaido ski resorts all within a relatively short drive.
 If you’re planning to visit multiple ski resorts around Hokkaido, you’ll want to rent a car—make sure to get an international driver’s license beforehand and know you’ll be driving on the left-hand side of the road.
 If you’re heading to one place, a private transfer or public bus might be sufficient.